KironStylo/WeatherApp/README.md

 ### Some possible improvements for the app 🧰🪛
 I'll improve the following things in the near future:
+> 1) Add a UI component to show the weather name, max and min temperature, and day of the week at the end of the screen.
+> 2) I have planned to organize every folder so it follows a more structured clean architecture.
+I believe there should be a folder for
+     every feature and that folder should be divided by layers such as data, presentation and domain.
-> + The search screen will be more intuitive: You will have a checkbox near the city you select and a button to confirm that city you chose.
+> 3) The search screen will be more intuitive: You will have a checkbox near the city you select and a button to confirm that city you chose.
-> + Regarding weather icons, I might use a different method to display them since I don't think it's a good idea to store all icons in the drawable folder.
+> 4) Regarding weather icons, I might use a different method to display them since I don't think it's a good idea to store all icons in the drawable folder.
-> + Regarding code optimizations, I might use a different approach to MVVM architectures since all view models are injected in my views for previewing and UI tests.
+> 5) Regarding code optimizations, I might use a different approach to MVVM architectures since all view models are injected in my views for previewing and UI tests.

+I think the second improvement on the list might take a while since it implies refactoring folders, and making sure that the app still runs even after I'm done making all these changes.
+However, this is so that the project follows a common project structure standard agreed on by the industry.

 ### App software-details 🤖